ajithvcoder/emlo4-session-07-ajithvcoder/README.md

 uv run python src/train.py --multirun hydra/launcher=joblib hydra.launcher.n_jobs=4 experiment=catdog_ex model.embed_dim=16,32,64

+testing
+uv run  python src/eval.py  --config-name=eval experiment=catdog_ex_eval
+uv run  python src/eval.py --multirun --config-name=eval experiment=catdog_ex_eval

+uv run  python src/train.py --multirun --config-name=train experiment=catdog_ex
+uv run python scripts/multirun_metrics_fetch.py

+# TODO:
+Make model lighter and add convnet
+AIM - aim up
+add below in resources file

+python src/train.py --multirun hparam=catdog_vit_hparam +trainer.log_every_n_steps=5

+hydra.sweeper.n_jobs=4

+TODO:
+Your CI/CD Action will add a comment at the end with a list of all hparams, and it's test accuracy in a table format Plot combined metrics for all runs (val/loss & val/acc)

+aim - lightining
+aim up

+mlflow - lighting
+After training has run do below go into logs/ folder and then run ```uv run mlflow ui```
+# limit_train_batches: 0.1
+# limit_val_batches: 0.2
+# limit_test_batches: 0.3

+- write tests
+- Your CI/CD Action will add a comment at the end with a list of all hparams, and it's test accuracy in a table format logs/train/multiruns/timestamp/* -> get all train_log values in it and form a table - train_acc, val_acc, train_loss, val_loss logs/test/multiruns/sametimestamp/* -> get all test_log values in it and form a table - for each num merge with above dict logs/train/multiruns/timestamp/*(3(num))/csv/version_0/ -> hyperparams -> featch and form a dict

+{timestamp} -> latest timestamp in directory

+logs/train/multiruns/{timestamp}/*/metrics.csv -> get all train_log values in it which is in form of dic and form a table - train_acc, val_acc, train_loss, val_loss
+logs/test/multiruns/{timestamp}/*/metrics.csv -> get all test_log values in it and form a table - for each num merge with above dict logs/train/multiruns/{timestamp}/*/csv/version_0/ -> hyperparams.yml file -> featch and form a dict

+- next plotting

 **Note: I have completed the optional assignment of integrating comet-ml**

 - [Requirements](#requirements)